aruns0/ProductService/README.md

 # README

-This is my first project in Ruby On Rails.Thanks to the framework since I was able to set it up in couple of days with out afffecting my scheculed works.As part of learning I have referenced youtube videoes, Ruby on Rails documentation , Stack overflow and several technical blogs written by experienced Ruby developers.I tried my level best to include the best practices in a short span of time.
-I think there are lot of rooms for improvement.
+This is my first project in Ruby On Rails.As part of learning, I have referenced youtube videoes, Ruby on Rails documentation , Stack overflow and several technical blogs written by experienced Ruby developers.I tried my level best to include the best practices in a short span of time.
+Still a lot more to improve.

 ### -------------- Best Practices followed --------------